josh-mchugh/quarkus-immutables-jsonb/README.md

 }
 ```

-## Future Test Project
+## Additional Test Project

-A future project worth testing would be to verify if Jsonb + Immutables + Quarkus run in a native build.
-I did not get around to testing this as it was not part of my original experiment and would add additional time.
+Testing Jsonb & Immutables with Quarkus native builds.
+[Git Project](https://github.com/josh-mchugh/quarkus-jsonb-immutables-native)

+This was not part of the original experiment and has been set up in a separate project.

 ## Summary